fluent/fluentd-docs-gitbook/developer/plugin-development.md

 ### Send a patch or fork?

-If you have a problem with any built-in plugins or a new feature idea, sending a patch is better.
+If you have a problem with any existing plugins or a new feature idea, sending a patch is better.
 If the plugin author is non-active, try to become its new plugin maintainer first.
 Forking a plugin and release its alternative version, e.g. `fluent-plugin-xxx-alt` is considered the last option.